Skip to main content

 Configure your remote domain

 Before you start, you will first have to go to your SSO page to configure your remote domain.
 Once done, you'll be able to test the payload you create after SSO as been setup.
 Try to refrain from using any non-alphanumeric characters to prevent conflicts from happening.
 The name assigned to your remote domain is permanent and non-transferable.
+Additionally, the SSO Remote Domain will be used for all sites within the Organization, so choose a Remote Domain value with this in mind.

 Configure your application